Contemplation

 The book is made from eight black and white negatives (1940s) found in an uncategorized family archive in a basement room at the Visual Studies Workshop.
 The man portrayed remains unknown; and it is as if he knows it.
 The book is based on the idea of this man looking at himself and at the reader.
 The cover has a mirror element where the reader can find his or her own eyes.

-B&W stab binding with folds on the foredge, 16 pages.
-Inkjet printed on acid-free paper and handbound in an edition of 29 numbered copies.
-Rochester, NY 2008. more images
+Archival pigment ink, handbound with stab binding, folds on the foredge, 16 pages.
+Edition of 29 numbered copies.
+Rochester, NY 2008.